LosoLai/Advanced-Programming/src/README.txt

 -------------------------

 1. Unzip file and Run the Assignment02.Jar file.
-2. Unzip file and run from command line.
-   OzlympicGameView has the main(String[] args) method
+2. Unzip file and run from command line using: java -jar Assignment02.jar OzlympicGameView has the main(String[] args) method

 OPERATING INSTRUCTIONS